Welcome. I’m so glad you are here!

 - grief and loss with a specific focus on miscarriages (I’ve had two second trimester miscarriages), abortions, and birth trauma in addition to the omnipresent grief of living in cultures disconnected from community, nature, and our other-than-human kin.

-Ancestral healing is cultural healing.
+Healing fundamentalism is cultural healing.

-The cultural toxins of colonialism, racism, sexism, patriarchy, exploitative capitalism, earth-disconnection, etc originate in the unresolved trauma of past generations, of our ancestors.
-In other words, the pain, confusion, and crisis’ that we experience in our personal lives, in our communities, and on a cultural and planetary level are not just ours.
+In other words, the pain, confusion, and crisis that we experience in our personal lives, in our communities, and on a cultural and planetary level are not just ours.
 Seeking to heal these wounds from an individual perspective of “my pain… my healing journey” will not get us far either as an individual or as a culture.

 My teachers and travel: